Alon1215/MI6/README.md

 ***The essence of the assignemnt is to learn how to program with multiple threads, and get familiar with concepts such as Singleton, Callbacks, Future and more.***

 ## Summary
-In this assignment, we have implemented an program which demonstrates a good knowledge of concurrency programming and test driven development (TDD).
+In this assignment, we have implemented a program which demonstrates a good knowledge of concurrency programming and test driven development (TDD).
 Each "agent" / "manager" in the system is a thread which executes his "role" in the system, and thus it involves a lot of communication between the different threads which operates simultaneously.

 ## The Program logic and Frame story